It literally takes longer to brush your teeth than to practice this quick, yet centering meditation for busy moms.

 Feeling anxious or stressed?
 Practice this simple meditation.
 Need a minute to regroup from the day?
 Yep, try this meditation.
 Can’t fall asleep because your mind is racing?
 You got it—do this meditation.

-Practice It: The One-Minute Meditation for Busy Mamas
+Practice It: 1-Minute Meditation for Busy Moms

 Close your eyes or keep them open with a soft gaze.

-Draw your hands to your heart if you’re seated or relax your arms at your sides if you’re standing.
+Draw your hands to your heart if you’re seated, or relax your arms at your sides if you’re standing.

 Let go of the busyness of the outside world for a moment.
 Bring your attention to your breath.
 Watch it come.
 Watch it go.

 Hello new perspective on life!
-This one-minute of meditation can give you many more minutes of feeling calm and centered throughout your day.
+This one-minute meditation can give you many more minutes of feeling calm and centered throughout your day.
 And the more you meditate, the more you benefit.

 If you meditated for one minute every day, by the end of the year you will have meditated for 365 minutes that year.
 When you add it up, that’s more than six hours of meditation in a year.
 That’s six hours you gave back to yourself almost effortlessly.
 And it all started with one minute.